Santa Fe Intermodal Equipment

 etched walkways and hazard

 Below: The completed chassis with no containers loaded.
+The chassis is painted gray, with a mix of commercial and home-made decals.

 Below: Adding the containers hides much of the chassis, unfortunately.